 It would be helpful if they could have a meeting with someone involved in construction, preferably barn or farm construction.
-This is an opportunity for fathers to get involved.

 5.5 Saddlery and Tack Fitting

 Objectives: Members will have some understanding of basic bits, nosebands, girths and martingales, including their action on the horse and their uses and misuses.
 They will also be able to identify and differentiate among styles of saddles and have a more advanced knowledge of fitting.